heydenb/keptn-azure-devops-extension/README.md

 ## Compatibility matrix

-You can find out the latest release on the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=dynatrace.cloud-automation-integration).
+You can find out the latest release on the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=RealdolmenDevOps.keptn-integration).

-This integration aims to be compatible with Keptn 0.9.x and 0.10.0.
-For more information, please take a look at [CHANGELOG.md](CHANGELOG.md).
+This integration aims to be compatible with Keptn 0.9.x towards 0.19.x and higher For more information, please take a look at [CHANGELOG.md](CHANGELOG.md).

 ## The service endpoint
 First of all you need to configure the [Keptn][keptn_link] endpoint as a [`service connection`](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).